Hidden salt in your diet makes your blood pressure rise. Most fast food has loads of hidden salt.

 Long term low sodium diet :

-Low salt in your food you have less sugar cravings.
+- Low salt in your food you have fewer sugar cravings.

 - Read food labels.